Swipe. Click. Tweet. Repeat. What really happens in an internet minute.

 The amount of people scrolling Instagram has doubled over the past year, thanks in part to the growing popularity of Stories.
 This social platform is continuing to gain traction and for brands, this means the creation of visual content is the key to being seen.

-Raise your hand if you’re spending less time watching your television and more time binging shows via your devices.
+Raise your hand if you’re spending less time watching your television and binging shows via your devices.
 Streaming services have seen a huge surge over the past year which can be difficult for advertisers.
-Consider adding full episode player or pre-roll to your campaigns to ensure that your content ends up where the viewers are.
+Consider adding full-service player or pre-roll to your campaigns to ensure that your content ends up where the viewers are.

 Facebook continues to show consistency in their reach and a great tactic to get interactive on the platform is by going live.
-Facebook Live gives a brand the chance to interact in real time with their followers and is a good strategy to consider when launching a new product, doing a demonstration, or a brand event.
+Facebook Live gives a brand the chance to interact in real time with their followers and is a great tactic to consider when launching a new product, doing a demonstration, or a brand event.

-Before you ‘swipe left’ on adding social to your campaign, you should consider how ‘swiping right’ can take your story in the RIGHT direction!
+Before you ‘swipe left’ on adding social to your campaign, you should consider how ‘swiping right’ to the idea can take your story in the RIGHT direction!

 ABOUT THE EXPERT: Stephanie Rittenhouse

 Stephanie is Manager of the Media Relations Department and also spearheads MultiVu’s social media presence.
 She is a seasoned broadcast PR vet and has worked at News Broadcast Network, Medialink, and WestGlen Communications.
 Stephanie holds a B.A. in Communications from Fordham University, is a native Brooklynite, and can whip out a relative Seinfeld quote for absolutely any situation.